CadQuery/cadquery-plugins/plugins/gear_generator/README.md

 # Gear generator

-This plugin provide additionals methods to create various gears.
+This plugin provide classes to create various gears.
 As for now you can create these gears (all the gears are involutes):
 * Spur gear